Daniel González (footballer, born 1984): Club career

-González began his football career at Everton at their football system top tier, where scored 11 goals in 83 appearances during two seasons.
+González was with club Santa Marta Belloto Norte and Estudiantes de Quilpué before joining the Everton de Viña del Mar youth ranks.
+He began his football career at Everton at their football system top tier, where scored 11 goals in 83 appearances during two seasons.
 In June 2006, González moved to O'Higgins, club of the same division of Everton based in Rancagua.
 In January 2008, he was sold to Chilean powerhouse club Colo-Colo, for a US$750.000 transfer fee.
 After a regular pass at the Colo-Colo team that was runner-up of the Apertura Tournament of that year, he was deemed surplus requirements at Pedreros, thus joining Cobreloa on loan.

 In January 2009, he traveled to Brazil and signed for Náutico of the country's first tier in that moment, leaving shortly after not receiving much playing time.
 Back on his home country, he had spells at O'Higgins and Everton, both loans, but without finding much success.

 In June 2010, he returned to Cobreloa, where he became a key part of the Calama team starting eleven, scoring 11 goals during his stay, leaving the team after his one-year loan from Colo-Colo expired.
 The next season, Gónzalez signed for Audax Italiano, again on loan.
 At Audax, he played a key part on Audax's season that year, most notably scoring a Hat-trick in a 4–2 away win against La Serena, all of his goals during that match coming from direct free-kicks.
 Despite being a starter during the year and being on top form throughout the season, he choose to leave the club at the end of the season despite offers from Audax for him to stay.